Overview

 Thus began one of the strangest partnerships in United States history.
 As Hemings apprenticed under master French chefs, Jefferson studied the cultivation of French crops (especially grapes for winemaking) so the might be replicated in American agriculture.
 The two men returned home with such marvels as pasta, French fries, Champagne, macaroni and cheese, crème brûlée, and a host of other treats.
 This narrative history tells the story of their remarkable adventure—and even includes a few of their favorite recipes!

-Unlike Amazon and other retailers who may also offer Thomas Jefferson's Creme Brulee (How a Founding Father and His Slave James Hemings Introduced French Cuisine to America) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Thomas Jefferson's Creme Brulee (How a Founding Father and His Slave James Hemings Introduced French Cuisine to America), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.